jhalliday/mashona/logwriting/README.md

-# Mashona logwriting module Notes.
+# Mashona logwriting module.

-For top-level overview, read ../README.md first
+For a top-level overview, start with the project's [README](../README.md) before continuing here.

-# Append-Only Log notes
+This logwriting module provides pure Java binary log implementations designed specifically for use on persistent memory devices.

 The binary append-only log is a key data structure for many use cases, including databases and message queues.
-This document covers some of the design decisions applicable to mashona's implementation(s) and highlights key points where caution is necessary for users.
+This document covers some of the design decisions applicable to mashona's implementations and highlights key points where caution is necessary for users.

 ## Building blocks
 Like all pmem backed abstractions, the append-only log must be built on MappedByteBuffer, since that's how the Java runtime exposes pmem to the programmer.
-MappedByteBuffer's persistence guarantees on pmem are weak.
+MappedByteBuffer's persistence atomicity guarantees under failure cases on pmem are weak.
 Specifically, arbitrary writes and not persistence atomic.
 This necessitates adding metadata such as flags or checksums to make data writes survive power failures cleanly, a detail which log implementations should mask from their users.